bdesanctis/bamdam/README.md

 samtools sort CGG3.MyrtoideaeTopRef.bam > CGG3.MyrtoideaeTopRefSorted.bam
 samtools coverage CGG3.MyrtoideaeTopRefSorted.bam -m
 ```
-The next part of this tutorial is about combining and visualizing multiple samples, so we will need to download a few more tsv files.
-Let's switch datasets to showcase a broader range of data - though you can also run all the following commands on the tsv we just created.
-These are from an ancient microbial study, and were generated from bamdam shrink + compute after using ngsLCA with the GTDB taxonomy.
+The next part of this tutorial is about combining and visualizing multiple samples together, so we will need to download a few more tsv files.
+Let's also switch datasets to showcase a broader range of data - though you can also run all the following commands on the tsv we just created.
+These new files are from an unpublished ancient microbial study with single-stranded library prep, and were generated from bamdam shrink + compute after using ngsLCA with the GTDB taxonomy.
 ```
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/microbes1.tsv
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/microbes2.tsv
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/microbes_control.tsv
 ```
 We can combine multiple files into a single matrix.
-This will output the tax name, total reads, read-weighted mean damage, and per-sample per-taxa damage, duplicity and dust.
+By default this will include the tax name, total reads, read-weighted mean damage, and per-sample per-taxa damage, duplicity and dust.
 ```
-ls microbes* > input_list.txt
+ls microbes*tsv > input_list.txt
-./bamdam combine --in_tsv_list input_list.txt --out_tsv microbes_combined.tsv
+./bamdam combine --in_tsv_list input_list.txt --out_tsv combined_microbes.tsv
-head microbes_combined.tsv
+head combined_microbes.tsv
 ```
-Lastly we create a set of interactive, damage-coloured Krona plots by converting a set of tsv files into a single XML file with bamdam, then importing that file into KronaTools.
+Lastly we create a set of interactive, damage-coloured Krona plots by converting a set of tsv files into a single XML file with bamdam, then importing that file into a KronaTools function which converts XML to html.
 Bamdam will also generate a summary plot as the first plot in the output.
 The latter command requires having [KronaTools](https://github.com/marbl/Krona) installed.
 ```
 ./bamdam krona --in_tsv_list input_list.txt --out_xml microbes.xml
 ktImportXML -o microbes.html microbes.xml